Should I use multiple agents to sell my home? The pros and cons

 No sale, no fee is the industry standard in estate agency.
-With most no sale no fee agreements, if your sale does not complete, you don't pay any agents fees.
+With most no sale no fee agreements, if your sale does not complete, you don't pay any agent fees.

 However, some no sale no fee agreements include a ‘ready, willing and able’ clause.
 Under this clause, you would have to pay the agents fee, or a percentage of it, if they introduce a buyer who is ready willing and able to proceed, even if you decide to withdraw from the sale.

-If you go down the multi-agency route, you will, on average, end up paying an additional 1.5% plus VAT in fees if you sell.
+With multiple-agency, you will, on average, end up paying 1.5% plus VAT more in fees than you would with a sole-agency agreement.
 On a property sold for £300,000, this equates to an extra £5,400 at a time of a lot of other expense.